FSO Polonez: Debut

 In May 1978, mass production commenced.
 The official premiere of the FSO Polonez 1500 and FSO Polonez 1300 took place.
-The FSO Polonez 2000 Rally with a 2-liter Fiat DOHC engine was displayed later.

 In 1979, the FSO Polonez 2000, sold mostly to government officials, appeared.
 The Polonez 2000 has a Fiat twin-cam engine with 1,995 cc, 82 kW, a 5-speed gearbox, a 0–100 km/h acceleration of 12.0 seconds, and a 175 km/h top speed.

-The FSO Polonez 2000 Rally debuted in the Rallye Monte Carlo.
+The FSO Polonez 2000 Rally with a 2-liter Fiat DOHC engine was debuted in the Rallye Monte Carlo.

 In 1980, the FSO Polonez 1300 and 1500 three-door appeared.
 With the same short front doors as the five-door version, it was produced from 1979 until 1981 with about 300 units.

-In 1981, a more economical version of the Polonez started being produced.
-This was sold without black side rubbing strips between the front and rear wheel, chrome bumper strips, rear window wiper-washer, fog lamps, luggage cover, and tachometer.
-Basic vinyl was used on the seats and in the luggage compartment.
-At the other end appeared a new top version, the FSO Polonez 1500 X. This was fitted with the AB 1,481 cc engine of 60 kW, a five-speed gearbox (final drive ratio 4:3), and a radio.
-It was sold in the domestic market, usually for U.S. dollar payments.

 In 1981 and 1983, the FSO Polonez Coupé, with three-door bodywork was introduced.
 It had the usual 1,481 cc engine with 60 kW or the 2.0-litre Fiat Twin Cam unit.
 It was the first FSO model to feature electronic ignition and fuel economizer owing to a supply of pre-heated air to the suction manifold.
 Only a few dozen were produced.

+In 1983, the Polonez C and CE were introduced as a more economical version and was known as the "Kryzysowy" (Crisis) model.
+This model was stripped of a variety of equipment and trim including the change of rubber bumpers for a black painted steel bumper, Changing the four front lights to a pair of rectangular ones that came from the Wartburg 353, deletion of the side rubbing strips, rear window wiper-washer, fog lamps, hub caps, luggage cover, and tachometer.
+Basic vinyl was used on the seats and in the luggage compartment, and static seat belts replaced the inertia reel ones.
+The CE model featured electronic ignition.

+At the other end appeared a new top version, the FSO Polonez 1500 X. This was fitted with the AB 1,481 cc engine of 60 kW, a five-speed gearbox (final drive ratio 4:3), and a radio.
+It was sold in the domestic market, usually for U.S. dollar payments.

 In 1983, the Polski Fiat 125p was renamed FSO 125p, after FSO's licence rights to the Fiat badge expired.
 The new naming system for FSO's models was as follows: